Before The Start Of The Eden Project Marathon

-When I arrived, Eden was buzzing.
-With runners for the half and full marathon waiting instruction.
+When I arrived, the Eden Project was buzzing, with runners for the half and full marathon waiting instruction.
 The atmosphere was good.
 When the starting gun went off, there was whoop of surprise from us runners.

-The first 3 miles were downhill.
-It’s one of those things where I’m never quite sure if I should run quite freely or put the breaks on a bit – what do others do?
+The first 3 miles of the Eden Project marathon are downhill.
+It’s one of those things where I’m never quite sure if I should run quite freely, or put the brakes on – what do others do?

-From here, the course hits a gradual uphill trail (lots of mud and leaves) for a few miles before meeting the road and heading towards the little village of Luxulyan.
-From here, we hung a right, and headed out into the countryside, towards Helman’s Tor.
+From here, the course hits a gradual uphill trail for a few miles (lots of mud and leaves) before meeting the road and heading towards the village of Luxulyan.
+After this headed out into the countryside, towards Helman’s Tor.

 I have to say, despite being 100% Cornish, my geography of the course is quite atrocious.
-I’m unfamiliar with the back lanes that made up the route.
-At times, I had no idea where I was.
-Appalling but true!
+I’m unfamiliar with the back lanes that make up the route.
+At times, I had no idea where I was!
 Even looking at the route online, and having someone go over it with me, has left me none the wiser.